Aniruddha-Deb/aniruddha-deb.github.io/content/articles/2023/japan-sakura.md

 deadline was on the 28th.
 After submitting the abstract, some flaws were popping up in a method that I had proposed, and the hour I spent waiting for the flight was spent fixing some part of this.
-I thought that I would make more progress, but it's hard to develop without internet access, and JAL's internet access is completely paid.
-No free tier.
+I thought that I would make more progress, but it's hard to develop without internet access, and JAL's internet access has no free tier.
 Oof.

 Dinner took some of this off my mind.
 It was nothing spectacular: Paneer curry with some rice, fruits, boiled corn, dahi bhalla and a scone.
 I have no